 - Providing more than one option for disposal capacity.
 A single site for a wide region could establish a monopoly situation which could lead to higher prices. - Providing regional flexibility.
-The Arlington Landfill has significant capacity and can also expand within the existing permit boundary.
+The Arlington Landfill has, and is anticipated to have significant capacity.
 However, it is located on the extreme eastern portion of the western region.
 An option closer to the center of the western region would keep transportation costs reasonable. - The decision by either Fort Worth or Arlington to maintain control over their landfill assets or transferring ownership to the WRSWMA.
-This decision would be affected by both fiscal and risk issues. - Local governments could rely on the private sector to establish new capacity.
-This can be accomplished either by continuing to rely on collection contracts to require haulers to dispose of waste at the landfill of their choosing or by contracting with a private firm to site, permit and construct a facility on behalf of the municipality.
+This decision would be affected by both fiscal and risk issues.